 Historical Biographical Files

-The Historical Biographical Files, a collection compiled by Columbiana Curators and Archival staff, contain general information about individual alumni, faculty, officers and other notable Columbians.
+The Historical Biographical Files, a collection compiled by Columbiana curators and University Archives staff, contain general information about individual alumni, faculty, officers and other notable Columbians.
 In fact, these files can contain information on anyone who has had any sort of connection to Columbia over the years - including those who have lectured here or obtained honorary degrees.
-A typical file might contain newspaper clippings, news releases, obituaries, and other published documents that provide short descriptions of the individual's accomplishments and activity.
+A typical file might contain newspaper clippings, press releases, obituaries, and other published documents that provide short descriptions of the individual's accomplishments and activity.
 Occasionally, files also contain primary documents such as correspondence.
 The collection is not limited to Columbia-specific material, so it can be a good source of information about a person's life before or after their time at the university.

 Historical Subject Files

-The Historical Subject Files Collection consists of clippings, press releases, programs, and other printed matter compiled over the years by curators of the Columbiana Collection and staff of the University Archives.
-The files contain an assortment of information on numerous topics related to Columbia University history from the 18th century to the present and are very good reference source and starting point for research on many areas of Columbia's past.
+The Historical Subject Files consists of clippings, press releases, programs, and other printed matter compiled over the years by curators of the Columbiana Collection and staff of the University Archives.
+The files contain an assortment of information on numerous topics related to Columbia University history from the 18th century to the present and are a very good reference source and starting point for research on many areas of Columbia's past.
 Among the subject areas addressed in these files are academics and research, alumni, events, faculty, administration, the libraries, student life, fellowships and scholarships, university symbols, and publications.

 Photographs & Negatives